MaterializeInc/materialize/doc/user/content/integrations/cdc-mysql.md

 ---
-title: "Materialized Views for MySQL via CDC"
+title: "MySQL CDC"
-description: "How to create real-time materialized views from MySQL changelog data with Materialize."
+description: "How to propagate Change Data Capture (CDC) data from a MySQL database to Materialize"
 aliases:
   - /guides/cdc-mysql/
 menu: